-Indirect discharge shall mean the discharge or the introduction of pollutants from any nondomestic source regulated under-Sections sections 307(b), (c), (e) or (d) of the Act-(Title 33 USC, Section 1317), into the county POTW or WWF.
+Indirect discharge shall mean the discharge or the introduction of pollutants from any nondomestic source regulated under-Sections sections 307(b), (c), (c) or (d) of the Act-(Title 33 USC, Section 1317), into the county POTW or WWF.

-Industrial user shall mean any user of the county wastewater system as identified in the Standard Industrial Classification Manual, current edition, that is a source of indirect discharge of industrial wastes and does not constitute a "discharge of pollutants" under regulations issued pursuant to-Section 402 of the Act (Title 33-USC, Section 1342).
+Industrial user shall mean any user of the county wastewater system as identified in the Standard Industrial Classification Manual, current edition, that is a source of indirect discharge of industrial wastes and does not constitute a "discharge of pollutants" under regulations issued pursuant to Section section 402 of the Act (Title 33 USC, Section 1342).

-Industrial waste-wastes shall mean liquid waste-wastes that is produced by-any, excluding domestic wastewater and cooling water, any industrial or manufacturing, process, trade or business, or institutional, commercial, agricultural, or other nondomestic activity or operation that-which contains wastes of nonhuman origin, and is not otherwise classified as domestic sewage.
+Industrialwaste-wastes shall mean liquidwaste wastes that is produced by-any, excluding domestic wastewater and cooling water, any industrial or manufacturing, process, trade or business, or institutional, commercial, agricultural, or other nondomestic activity or operationthat which contains wastes of nonhuman origin, and is not otherwise classified as domestic sewage.